Virtual Reality

 If your headset is compatible with PC and OpenXR, chances are it should work.
 For example:

-• Oculus/Meta Rift
+• Oculus Rift, Rift S

 • Valve Index